How Alpstein works under the hood

 • PostgreSQL holds the permanent record—articles, AI opinions, market snapshots, and metadata with timestamps

-6. Monitoring & Observability
+7. Monitoring & Observability

 Running a distributed system means things can break in unexpected ways.
 Alpstein uses a full observability stack:

-• Grafana visualizes those metrics in real-time dashboards
+• Grafana visualizes those metrics in real-time dashboards with alerting

 Why this architecture?